kenny-io/fidbak/docs/api.md

   "meta": { "userAgent": "...", "referrer": "..." }
 }
 ```
+- Notes:
+  - `email` is optional.
+The default widget UI does not collect email; include it only if you capture it separately.
 - Response 202 Accepted:
 ```json
 { "accepted": true, "id": "fb_123" }